-5.1.2.
+3.1.2.
 CALPUFF

-The default technical options in CALPUFF were used, except as specified otherwise in this report.
+The default technical options in CALPUFF should be used, unless specified otherwise in this protocol.
+If non-default options or values are used, the reason should be explained and justified in the modeling report.

-5.1.2.1.
+3.1.2.1.
 Receptor Network and Class I Federal Areas